 - 1. Certain prototypes may be defined with substantially different components and operating characteristics in the different data sets.
 For example, restaurant, retail, hospitality and health care energy use is substantially driven by occupancy and process load characteristics.
 In some cases, retail may include refrigeration, while in restaurants the type of food served and number of diners can significantly impact energy use modeling and outcomes.
 Hotels and residential care facilities can include a range of different services that vary widely among individual facilities.
-A single prototype is not able to capture this range of potential outcome, and variability among different analyses and measured data is expected. - 2.
-Key assumptions about unregulated loads may vary between analyses and may differ significantly from actual buildings.
+In large office (and multifamily) buildings, large window area or the presence of onsite servers can result in significant variability in energy use between buildings.
+A single prototype is not able to capture this range of potential outcome, and variability among different analyses and measured data is expected. - Key assumptions about unregulated loads may vary between analyses and may differ significantly from actual buildings.
 Since unregulated loads represent the largest end use in most of these building types, modeling assumptions about these loads have a major impact on prediction results.
-This suggests that a range of operating parameters should be considered in considering the implications of modeling results.
+Actual buildings have a wide range of operating characteristics with reflect to unregulated loads, and there is not good data to suggest that the RTF prototypes have identified a mean value for unregulated loads as a basis for analysis.
+So we cannot expect the modeling outputs to directly align with mean measured performance.
+These factors suggests that a range of operating parameters should be considered in considering the implications of modeling results.

-Modeling does not capture operating problems like equipment malfunctions, control failures, or unanticipated zone interactions.
-These factors contribute to wide variation in actual building performance, compared to modeled predictions.
+3. Modeling does not capture operating problems like equipment malfunctions, control failures, or unanticipated zone interactions.
+These factors contribute to wide variation in individual building performance, compared to modeled predictions.